magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 To prevent Magento from resizing images, you must include <frame>0</frame> within that image definition in `view.xml`.

-1. update the view.xml by adding <frame>0</frame> within each image definition
+1. Update your `view.xml` file by adding `<frame>0</frame>` to each image definition.

-2. clean cache
+2. Clean your full-page cache.

-3. manually resize all your images with bin/magento catalog:images:resize
+3. manually resize all your images using the `bin/magento catalog:images:resize` command.